“If we don’t treat teaching as a profession, we won’t have professionals in our classrooms.”

 Recruiting Teachers in North Carolina

-NC is taking some steps to recruit students into the teacher pipeline.
-Efforts include partially reinstating the NC Teaching Fellows Program, establishing a Uniform Articulation Agreement between UNC system schools and North Carolina Community College system schools, and creating programs such as the Leadership Institute for Future Teachers (LIFT), and the informational website Teach NC that provides step-by-step information on how to become a teacher in NC.
+North Carolina is taking steps to recruit students into the teacher pipeline.
+Efforts include partially reinstating the North Carolina Teaching Fellows Program, expanding the North Carolina Teacher Cadet Program, establishing a Uniform Articulation Agreement between UNC system schools and North Carolina Community College system schools, and creating programs such as the Leadership Institute for Future Teachers (LIFT), and the informational website Teach NC that provides step-by-step information on how to become a teacher in North Carolina.
 Even so, the state has failed to sufficiently increase educator pay, failed to decrease student loan debt, and has failed to elevate the education field to the professional level it deserves by reinstating advanced degree pay and career status to teachers.

 In 2017, the Teaching Fellows Program was revived on a much smaller scale through Senate Bill 252.
 The current program extends only to individuals seeking careers in special education or STEM rather than all subject areas as in the original program.
-Starting in 2021, the current program is offered at 8 schools (up from 5), which is less than half of the 17 schools in the original program.
-Surprisingly, some of the state’s largest teacher education programs (e.g. ASU and ECU) and some HBCUs are not included in the new program.
-Students who participate receive around $8,250 per year in forgivable loans.
+In 2024, with the unanimous approval to add Appalachian State and ECU as partner institutions, the current program is now offered at 8 out of 17 UNC system schools (up from 6 prior to 2024).
+Two private institutions, Elon University and Meredith College, also participate in the program.
+Two HBCUs—Fayetteville State and NC A&T—are also included.
+Students who participate in the program receive around $8,250 per year in forgivable loans.
 A full restoration of The Teaching Fellows Program should include all UNC system schools and other qualified private universities/colleges in North Carolina, specialization in all subject areas, and should see a substantial increase in funding to address the teaching shortage facing our state.

 The Uniform Articulation Agreement – was launched in 2021 to address the teacher shortage by increasing opportunities for community college students to transfer to teacher education programs within the UNC system.
 This agreement allows students in teacher education/educator preparation programs to apply all their transfer credits from 52 participating North Carolina community colleges to a 4-year university within the UNC system.
 The hope is that by making the transfer credit process easier, more students enrolled in these programs will complete their journey to becoming a licensed educator.